-Worries grow about Indonesian sub’s crew as oxygen dwindles
+Frantic search for missing Indonesian sub as air dwindles

-JAKARTA, Indonesia (AP) — Rescuers continued an urgent search Friday for an Indonesian submarine that disappeared two days ago and has less than a day’s supply of oxygen left for its 53 crew.
+JAKARTA, Indonesia (AP) — Indonesia’s navy scoured the waters off Bali on Friday, bolstered by the arrival of a sonar-equipped Australian warship with a helicopter, in an increasingly frantic search for a missing submarine with only hours left in its oxygen supply for its 53 crewmembers.

-The KRI Nanggala 402 went missing after its last reported dive Wednesday off the resort island of Bali, and concern is mounting the submarine may have sunk in waters too deep to reach or recover.
-President Joko Widodo has asked all Indonesian people to pray for the crew’s safe return, while ordering all-out efforts to locate the stricken submarine.
+The KRI Nanggala 402 went missing after its last reported dive Wednesday off the resort island, and concern is mounting it may have sunk too deep to reach or recover in time.
+The navy chief said the submarine was expected to run out of oxygen early Saturday morning.

-Two ships left a nearby port Friday morning to take part in the search.
-More than 20 navy ships, two submarines and five aircraft were mobilized for searches on Thursday and similar massive search operations were expected Friday.
+“We will maximize the effort today, until the time limit tomorrow at 3 a.m.,” military spokesperson Maj.
+Gen. Achmad Riad told reporters.

+There have been no signs of life from the submarine, but family members held out hope that the massive search effort would find the vessel in time.

+An American reconnaissance plane was expected to join the search Saturday and a second Australian ship was due soon.

+“These two Australian ships will help expand the search area and extend the duration of the search effort,” Australian Navy Rear Adm.
+Mark Hammond said.

-Singaporean and Malaysian rescue ships were to arrive in the area from Saturday to Monday, and other nations have offered assistance.
+Singaporean and Malaysian rescue ships were also expected in the coming days.

+Indonesian President Joko Widodo canceled a visit to Banyuwangi port, where some rescue ships left earlier, to prepare for a weekend regional summit in Jakarta, officials said.
+He asked Indonesians to pray for the crew’s safe return, while ordering all-out efforts to locate the submarine.

-“Our main priority is the safety of 53 crew members,” Widodo said in a televised address on Thursday.
+“Our main priority is the safety of the 53 crew members,” Widodo said in a televised address on Thursday.
 “To the family of the crew members, I can understand your feelings and we are doing our best to save all crew members on board.”

-The submarine was expected to run out of oxygen by around 3 a.m.
-Saturday, navy chief of staff Adm.
-Yudo Margono has said.

-The search has been concentrated around an oil slick found near the location of the submarine’s last dive.
-But there’s no conclusive evidence the oil was from the sub.
-Margono said oil could have spilled from a crack in the submarine’s fuel tank or the crew could have released fuel and fluids to reduce the vessel’s weight so it could surface.
+There’s been no conclusive evidence the oil slick was from the sub.
+Navy Chief of Staff Adm.
+Yudo Margono said oil could have spilled from a crack in the submarine’s fuel tank or the crew could have released fuel and fluids to reduce the vessel’s weight so it could surface.

-Margono said an unidentified object with high magnetism was located at a depth of 50 to 100 meters (165 to 330 feet) and officials hope it’s the submarine.
+Margono said an unidentified object exhibiting high magnetism was located at a depth of 50 to 100 meters (165 to 330 feet) and officials held out hope it is the submarine.

-The navy has also said it believes the submarine sank to a depth of 600-700 meters (2,000-2,300 feet), much deeper than its collapse depth — the depth at which water pressure would be greater than the hull could withstand.
+The navy said it believes, however, that the submarine sank to a depth of 600-700 meters (2,000-2,300 feet), much deeper than its collapse depth, at which water pressure would be greater than the hull could withstand.
 The vessel’s collapse depth was estimated at 200 meters (655 feet) by a South Korean company that refitted the vessel in 2009-2012.

 The cause of the disappearance is still uncertain.
 The navy has said an electrical failure could have left the submarine unable to execute emergency procedures to resurface.